 Security of your website is one of the most important things which you need to consider when choosing web hosting, or putting your website online.
-A bit glitch in security can cause you loss of the customer, business reputation, and defiantly money.
-Many small business owners and personal blog owners do not take care of their WP security because they consider their data very small and less important for the hackers.
+A bit glitch in security can cause you loss of traffic, business reputation, and defiantly money.
+Many small business owners and websites admins do not take their website security seriously because they think that their data is less important for the hackers.
 In this article, I will share with you that Why WordPress security is important and why you need website security even if you manage a personal blog or small business website on WordPress.

 Every day there is a story about the latest hacked websites.
 Most website owners think it will never happen to them — until it does.
 According to the some research, Google is blacklisting about 10,000 websites every day because they contain malware.